insected/bobbae_gcp-wiki/Bigtable.md

 ### Replication

 Replication for Cloud Bigtable enables you to increase the availability and durability of your data by copying it across multiple regions or multiple zones within the same region.
 You can also isolate workloads by routing different types of requests to different clusters.

-To use replication in a Bigtable instance, create a new instance with more than 1 cluster or add clusters to an existing instance.

 Bigtable supports up to 4 replicated clusters located in Google Cloud zones where Bigtable is available.
 An instance's clusters must each be in unique zones.
 You can create an additional cluster in any zone where Bigtable is available.
 Placing clusters in different zones or regions enables you to access your data even if one Google Cloud zone or region becomes unavailable.